DiscordGuide/discordguide.github.io/content/bots.md

 #### Utilizing Resources

 From here you have to utilize your resources.
-We can give you basic information on how to get your bot online, and supporting you through basic setup for a few coding libraries over in #support but we can’t do everything.
+We can give you basic information on how to get your bot online, and support you through the basic setup for a few coding libraries over in #support but we can’t do everything.

 You will need to do your own research, and check out all the info in the Resources guide.
 It isn’t easy to make a bot that’ll actually do anything.... but the people who do it seem to find it rewarding? so maybe you will too!

 **If you need any help, let us know!**

+#### What happens next?

+Well, once you are down the road making your bot you have to worry about other factors.

+Hosting a bot isn't just have the code made.
+You also have to have some sort of host running the bot, such as your computer or a server (VPS) running the bot.
+The better the uptime of your bot, the more people who will be interested in it... no one wants a bot that is down frequently.

+Hosting a bot on your computer isn't smart if you plan to have it on multiple servers, or if it uses a lot of your CPU.
+Bots are just like any other program on your computer, THEY WON'T RUN BY THEMSELVES.
+You have to turn them on, update them, and make sure they run.

 **This has been how to start making a bot, and where to go once you’ve made it past the basics.**